Aaron-24DucAnh24/Petopia-Backend/README.md

 dotnet ef database update
 ```

-6. To start program within development environment, run by debugger of VSCode or VS. For another way
+5. To start the program within the development environment, run by the debugger of VSCode or VS. For another way

 - Linux: